Research

 Tapan Mitra Prizes (best fifth-year theoretical paper), University of Rochester

-Abstract: This paper studies the interaction between firms’ export and currency of financing, uncovering the underlying driving forces behind this interaction and exploring the associated policy implications.
-Using Indian firm-level data, I document that exporters, particularly those with a large fraction of export sales, have more foreign currency borrowing compared to non-exporting firms.
-These correlations are referred to as the complementarity between export and currency of financing.
-To uncover the underlying driving forces of such complementarity, I develop a heterogeneous firm model with endogenous choices of export and currency of financing.
-There are three potential channels for this complmentarity.
+Abstract: This paper studies the interaction between firms’ export activities and currency choice of financing, uncovering the underlying driving forces behind this interaction and exploring the associated policy implications.
+Using Indian firmlevel data, I find that exporters, particularly those with a large share of export sales, are more likely to borrow in foreign currency, and have more foreign currency borrowing compared to non-exporting firms.
+To uncover the underlying driving forces of such correlations along both extensive and intensive margins, I develop a heterogeneous firm model with endogenous choices of export and currency of financing.
+There are three potential channels through which firms’ exports correlate with the currency composition of borrowing.
 Foreign currency revenues from exports can directly repay or serve as collateral for foreign currency borrowing.
 In addition, exporting firms could face reduced fixed costs of foreign currency borrowing.
-Disciplined by the observed complementarity, the model implies that exporters face 35% lower fixed costs of foreign currency borrowing.
-Furthermore, without accounting for this complementarity, the impact of capital control policies would be underestimated by 27% of the output losses.
+Disciplined by the observed correlations, the model implies that exporters face 35% lower fixed costs of foreign currency borrowing.
+Furthermore, without accounting for these correlations, the cost of capital control policies would be underestimated by 27% of the output losses.

 "Trade Barriers and Sovereign Default Risk," with G. Alessandria, Y. Bai, M. Deng